-In a desperate search for a touch of Christmas market is closed today for the Tokyo International Forum, because there is currently the Christmas market in Strasbourg Tokyo – der “Strasbourg Christmas market” – instead of.
+In a desperate search for a touch of Christmas market is closed today for the Tokyo International Forum, because there is currently the Christmas market in Strasbourg Tokyo – the “Strasbourg Christmas market” – statt.
 To my eavesdroppers, residing in the Tokyo area and desperately try, their children or themselves something like pre-Christmas mood to fool, to avoid a useless way, here are a few lines about it:

 What it is: As.
 10 small wooden shacks and a tiny children's carousel.
 To far too many people.

 What is not there: Mulled wine, Christmas spirit, enough to eat.

 Open letter to the organizers: Ever heard of supply and demand?
 Have you ever played with the idea, the whole two food stalls for a great Christmas market announced in the center of Tokyo, under certain circumstances, could not quite enough?
 No?
 One indication of this could about each.
 100 m-long lines of people to be, the desperate, to take something to eat…

 After a subsequent walk in the nearby Hibiya I have found again a: I do not know Tokyo.
 Probably know pretty much all day visitors to the city due to previous reading of guidebooks and other sources, that in Tokyo there is a Godzilla statue.
 I did not until now each:

 The entire course is only a matter of perspective: The truth is that Godzilla is more – as they say – “cute”: The gorilla was built in the Wal-mutants so here is a monument, is a slight exaggeration, But it's a beautiful monument.